Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 ## Things to keep in mind before you use the framework:
 1. This is a **first cut attempt** at collating known adversary techniques against ML Systems.
 We plan to iterate on the framework based on feedback from the security     and adversarial machine learning community (please engage with us and help make the matrix better!).
 Net-Net: This is a *living document* that will be routinely updated.
    -  Have feedback or improvements?
-We want in!
-See [Feedback](/pages/readme.md#feedback-and-getting-involved)
+We want it!
+See [Feedback](/pages/readme.md#feedback-and-getting-involved).
 2. Only known bad is listed in the Matrix.
 Adversarial ML is an active area of research with new classes constantly being discovered.
-If you find a technique that is     not listed, please enlist it in the framework (see section on Feedback)
+If you find a technique that is     not listed, please enlist it in the framework (see section on [Feedback](/pages/readme.md#feedback-and-getting-involved)).
-3. We are not prescribing definitive defenses at this point since the field has not reached consenus.
+3. We are not prescribing definitive defenses at this point since the field has not reached consensus.
 We are already in conversations with industry members to add best practices in future revisions such as adversarial training for adversarial examples, restricting the number of significant digits in confidence score for model stealing.
 4. This is not a risk prioritization framework - The Threat Matrix only collates the known techniques; it does not provide a means to prioritize the risks.

 ## Structure of Adversarial ML Threat Matrix